codahale/soy-clj/README.md

 (soy-clj.core/set-cache (clojure.core.cache/ttl-cache-factory {} :ttl 0))
 ```

-Parsing and compiling the templates takes 10-100ms, which makes using live
+Parsing and compiling templates takes 10-100ms, which makes using live templates
-templates in development painless.
+in development relatively painless.

 To avoid a slow load on the first request, applications can pre-parse template
 files on startup: